bhauman/figwheel-main/docs/docs/create_a_build.md

 {:main hello-world.core}
 ```

 The above `:main` option defines a root namespace for our build.
-So
-that when we include the compiled artifact on a webpage it will pull in
+When we include the compiled artifact on a webpage it will pull in
 all the code that our `:main` namespace depends on.

 > Figwheel will only be able to start a REPL and hot reload if